 There may be a cost for end-of-life care or palliative care services, depending on the type of services you require.

 There is no cost for community nursing services or community rehabilitation services if you are receiving care at home.
 Some medications and palliative supplies and equipment are available free of charge for eligible patients through B.C.
 Palliative Care Benefits Program.
 In addition, there is no cost for home support services if you are enrolled with B.C.
 Palliative Care Benefits.
 For more information, please see the “B.C.
 Palliative Care Benefits Program” section, below.

-If you require publicly subsidized residential hospice palliative care, you will pay a fixed daily rate of $37.10 per day.
-For more information on costs or eligibility for short-term residential care services (which includes residential hospice palliative care), please see:
+If you require publicly subsidized hospice care, you will pay a fixed daily rate of $38.23 per day.
+For more information on costs or eligibility for short-stay services (which includes hospice care), please see:

 If payment of the fixed daily rate would cause you or your family serious financial hardship, or mean that you (or your spouse, if applicable) would be unable to maintain the family home or unit, you may be eligible for a reduced rate.